prakharrathi25/artificial-intelligence-for-trading/README.md

-# artificial-intelligence-for-trading
+# Artificial Intelligence For Trading.

-Everything that I have been doing in the AI for trading nanodegree program by Udacity
+This repository contains all the quizzes and projects that I have completed for the Udacity AI for Trading Nanodegree.

+## Projects Overview